sitingc4318/github-tutorial/README.md

 4. Make a name in your repository.
 5. Make sure you are in the "SSH key" link.
 6. Go to your ide50 cd in to the repository that you just make.
-7. Type "git remote add origin git@github.com:<Your github account name>/<Your repository name>.git
+7. Type "git remote add origin git@github.com/username/new_repo
 8. Type git push -u origin master ths way whatever you write on the ide50 will connect to your repository on your github page.

 ---